 It can be incredibly therapeutic, tidying up your office space!
 We tend to do this throughout the year, but having an end of year tidying up session can help create a more productive and positive feeling, ready for the new year ahead.

 Next week we’ll be looking at how you can review and refresh your VA business, but for now, I want you to focus on you at a more personal level.
 As a result of your year end review, are there any habits and working patterns that you need to tidy up or clear out?
-What new habits and routines can you start implementing now, ready to kickstart your 2019 year?
+What new habits and routines can you start implementing now, ready to kickstart your New Year?

 Get a head start on your content creation